What is autism?

 - Find out about support services that might be helpful before having the conversation.

-- Remember that you are NOT in a position to diagnose.
+- Remember that you are NOT likely to be in a position to diagnose, unless you are trained to do so.
 You can raise the topic, and suggest the person or family member seeks more information on autism from a recognised and qualified professional.

 To find out more information about the autism spectrum, see our signs and characteristics page.